 Discount Factor - The factor that translates expected benefits or costs in any given future year into present value terms.
-The discount factor is equal to $1/(1 + \text{the discount rate})^t$ where t is the number of years from the date of initiation for the program or policy until the given future year.
+The discount factor is equal to $1/(1 + \text{the discount rate})^t$ where t is the number of years from the date of initiation for the project until the given future year.